vukics/cppqed/CPPQEDcore/doc/structureGuide.markdown

 Let us consider the interaction described by the Hamiltonian \f[H_\text{X-X}=g(a+a^\dagger)(b+b^\dagger).\f]

-The class implementing this interaction has to be derived from Interaction`<2>` because it is a binary interaction, and TridiagonalHamiltonian`<2,...>`
+The class implementing this interaction has to be derived from structure::Interaction `<2>` because it is a binary interaction, and quantumoperator::TridiagonalHamiltonian `<2,...>`
-(note that quantumoperator::Tridiagonal is capable to represent direct products of tridiagonal matrices).
+(note that quantumoperator::Tridiagonal is capable to represent direct products of tridiagonal matrices in the case of `RANK>1`).

 The only thing requiring some care is that once we transform some elements into interaction picture, the whole Hamiltonian is transformed, that is,
 \f$a\f$ or \f$b\f$ or both may be in interaction picture.
 Here, for the sake of simplicity, we assume that both constituents are of the type `PumpedLossyMode`.